cloudbynea/cloudbynea-aws-portfolio/Scenario1_DataLake_Ingestion/README.md

 # Scenario 1: Data Lake & Data Catalog

 ## Overview
-This scenario involves building a data lake using Amazon S3, creating a data catalog with AWS Glue, and securing access using AWS Lake Formation.
+This scenario demonstrates how to build a **secure and scalable data lake** on AWS using **Amazon S3**, **AWS Glue**, and **Amazon Athena**.
+The objective was to centralize structured and unstructured datasets in a single storage layer, automate metadata discovery, and enable ad-hoc querying without provisioning servers.

+## Objective
+Design a cost-efficient architecture for storing, cataloging, and analyzing data, providing a foundation for downstream analytics and machine learning use cases.

+## Architecture
+- **Amazon S3** stores raw and processed data in separate buckets for lifecycle management.
+- **AWS Glue Crawler** automatically discovers data schemas and updates the **Glue Data Catalog**.
+- **Amazon Athena** queries data directly from S3 using SQL syntax, with metadata sourced from the catalog.
+- **AWS IAM** controls access to datasets and services.
+- **Amazon CloudWatch** monitors crawler and query performance.

-## Steps
+## Implementation Summary
-1. **Set up the data lake** on Amazon S3 for raw and processed data layers.
+1. Created S3 buckets for raw and processed data storage.
-2. **Build a data catalog** using AWS Glue Data Catalog.
-3. **Transform data** using AWS Glue ETL jobs from CSV to Parquet.
-4. **Secure access** with AWS Lake Formation.
-5. **Query data** using Amazon Athena.
+2. Configured Glue crawlers to detect schema and populate the catalog.
+3. Validated the cataloged data through sample Athena queries.
+4. Defined lifecycle policies for cost optimization and data governance.
+5. Tested permissions using IAM roles to ensure secure access boundaries.

+## Outcome
+The final solution provided a unified view of data with minimal management overhead, enabling fast and secure SQL querying at scale.

-## Deliverables
+## Key Learnings
-- Architecture diagrams in the `architecture/` folder.
-- AWS Glue scripts and SQL queries in the `code/` folder.
-- Screenshots of the AWS console actions in the `screenshots/` folder.
+- Gained practical understanding of data lake architecture and automation.
+- Learned how to manage schema evolution in dynamic datasets.
+- Practiced applying IAM policies to control fine-grained data access.